Edu4rdSHL/rusnapshot/README.md

 # Description
-Simple and handy btrfs snapshoting tool.
+Simple and handy definitions-based snapshoting tool for BTRFS.
 Supports unattended snapshots, tracking, restoring, automatic cleanup and more.
 Backed with SQLite.

 # Documentation

 See the [docs folder](https://github.com/Edu4rdSHL/rusnapshot/blob/master/docs/).

 # Features

+**The main feature of Rustnapshot is the ability to create snapshots of BTRFS subvolumes using simple TOML definitions.
+It is designed to be simple and easy to use, while still providing powerful features for managing snapshots.
+See [the examples folder](https://github.com/Edu4rdSHL/rusnapshot/tree/master/examples) for more information.**

+Among the features of Rustnapshot are:

 - Allows you to specify the origin and destination of snapshots at will of the user.
 - Track snapshots using SQLite as backend database.